 From 1 October 2007, Enduring Powers of Attorney (EPA) have been replaced with Lasting Powers of Attorney (LPA).
 The LPA remains effective after the donor loses mental capacity, in the same way as the old EPA did.

-Yes, as long as it was signed before 1 October 2007, the Enduring Power of Attorney will remain valid.
+Yes, as long as it was correctly signed before 1 October 2007, the Enduring Power of Attorney will remain valid.

 What’s the difference?The EPA could only relate to financial issues, whereas the new LPA can also refer to personal welfare issues.